 I’m a published author in the UK.
 Can I be included in your Writers Directory?

-Our Writers Directory contains profiles of some of the UK and Commonwealth's most important living writers, as well as writers from these regions whom we have worked with.
+Our Writers Directory contains profiles of some of the UK's most important living writers.
 It is not a list of every author in the UK, but we do update it periodically.
-If you want to submit your profile for consideration, you can contact the team on firstname.lastname@example.org We strongly recommend that you visit the Writers Directory to get a sense of the appropriate information to send.
+If you want to submit your profile for consideration, you can contact the team on email@example.com We strongly recommend that you visit the Writers Directory to get a sense of the appropriate information to send.
 We update the site twice per year.

 Do you only work with prize winning authors?

 In all our programmes we focus on creating international opportunities writers, especially those who have not yet had the benefit of international exposure; building an international network for the next generation of literature producers; and raising awareness of UK literature areas of strength that are less well-known abroad.